 NRMA's Safer Driving School Road Safety Grants program provided \$100,000 for government and not-for-profit organisations in NSW and the ACT.
 This year the program had a particular focus on increasing the safety of children near driveways, car parks and school kiss and drop zones.
-NRMA also educated NSW and ACT students about important road safety issues through its strategic partnerships with Bicycle NSW and Taronga Zoo and using developed educational resources featuring NRMA Road Safety Roadbots, Norman & Norma.
+NRMA also educated NSW and ACT students about important road safety issues through its strategic partnerships with Bicycle NSW and the Sydney Theatre Company and continued to utilise educational resources developed for NRMA Road Safety Roadbots, Norman & Norma.